K7MDL2/ICOM_IC-905_CIV/README.md

 This is minimally tested on my bench and will require some code customization to output the IO pin pattern you need.
 Feel free to open Issues on the GitHub repository.
 I intend to package one up later on for my use.

+July 2024 Updates

+Pulled in my Teensy SDR code and stubbed out audio and spectrum and PLL related code.
+Runnig the code on one of my Teensy SDR chassis (7" for now) since it has all the hardware needed.
+I copy the extracted CI-V bus radio frequency into VFOA on the SDR chassis for display.
+The encoders and swicthes change things on the display thinking it is still an SDR, but they have no effect today.
+Next steps are to extract other radio settings of interest and pull in the Band decoder project code.
+Key features I want first up ande band menu select, VFO A and B display and control with teh VFO knobs, display mode, filter, and then add ability to control the radio more fully.
+Buffered IO hardware will be added to control antennas, transverters and amps.